krichlin/Railyard-Commander/README.md

 ## Installation Instructions

 - To initialize the environment, type `pipenv install`
-- Then to enter the python shell, (optional) type `pipenv shell`
-- You should populate the database with some test data by running `python lib/debug.py`
+- You should populate the database with some test data by running `python lib/seed.py`
 - You can run the CLI by typing the command `python lib/cli.py`

 ## Let's Play Railyard Commander!